 Professional Land Surveying is regulated by:

-New Mexico State Board of Licensure for Professional Engineers and Professional Surveyors (RRC Firm No. 4655451)
+• New Mexico State Board of Licensure for Professional Engineers and Professional Surveyors

 A Geodetic Control is a professional land survey that establishes a network of horizontal and vertical control monuments for use in large design and construction projects.
 For example, when constructing a major site such as a wind farm, precise horizontal and vertical control throughout the project is required.
 The survey establishes numerous control monuments for reference and use by all contractors.